 When you enable CloudTrail data events for S3 buckets and objects it can generate a very high volume of records.
 Manually analyzing them could be time-consuming and impractical.

-GuardDuty is a service that can help you automate this log analysis.
+Amazon GuardDuty is a service that can help you automate this log analysis.
 It has a special feature to analyze the CloudTrail data events for S3.
 When GuardDuty detects a threat based on these events, it generates a security finding.
 Based on these findings, you must take appropriate corrective actions to improve security in your S3 buckets and objects.
 Consider enabling AWS GuardDuty and connecting CloudTrail events to this service to better detect security incidents.

 #9: Enable S3 versioning